The Strong Willed Child: 8 Do’s and Don’ts for Parents to Live By

-With the right guidance, the strong willed child has a bright future
+With the right guidance, the strong-willed child has a bright future

-Raising the strong-willed child is not easy, but we sure could use some kids in the world who have the will, determination and strong voice to stand for kindness, fairness and doing what’s right.
+Raising a strong-willed child is not easy, but we sure could use some kids in the world who have the will, determination and strong voice to stand for kindness, fairness and doing what’s right.

 By doing your best to show up in a way that protects your child’s heart and guides their strong character traits, chances are good you’re raising a little person who is ready to take on the world someday.

-If you can hold on through the chaos your strong willed child brings to your living room today, you’ll get to see them bring good to the world tomorrow.
+If you can hold on through the chaos your strong-willed child brings to your living room today, you’ll get to see them bring good to the world tomorrow.